 The State of Alaska's general obligation bond rating was re-established in 2003 with the issuance of the 2003 Series A and B bonds.
 The State received AA ratings from the three national bond credit rating agencies.
-Both Fitch Ratings and Standard and Poor's AA ratings have a stable outlook assigned to them, while Moody's Aa2 rating is currently stable, it had a negative outlook assigned to it from August 2002 until December 2004 when it was revised to stable.
-On November 22, 2010 Moody's upgraded the State to Aaa.
 On March 27, 2008 Standard & Poor's increased their credit rating on the State to AA+ with a stable outlook.